 After writing my first blog post about Rome I felt kind of inspired, and so I thought I’d recount the rest of our trip to Italy, city by city.
-What that means, is that I am bored of working on my dissertation and I’d much rather remember the beautiful city that is Florence (hence the shit not-witty-but-made-me-laugh title).
+What that means, is that I am bored of working on my dissertation and I’d much rather remember the beautiful city that is Florence.

 Florence is an absolutely incredible place, and one that I am so glad we visited.
 My friend and travel companion begged us to go after she had studied Italy’s Renaissance during A Level History, and whilst I wasn’t fussed at first, I have absolutely no regrets.
 In fact, I think this was the point at which I actually understood what people meant when they called buildings ‘beautiful’.
 Beforehand, when people described the beauty of the Eiffel Tower and the like I’d think, yeah that’s cool and architecturally magnificent, but…beautiful?
 But Florence is, without a doubt, stunning.

 The train to Florence was horrific (check the number of references to alcohol in my ‘When in Rome’ post), but when we arrived we went straight to the house we’d booked through Airbnb, and then into town.
 I regret to say that our hangovers took over our brains and on some sort of collective autopilot we ended up in McDonald’s.
 I know right.
 Appalling.
 However, my friend ordered a McLobster which I found so hilariously bizarre that I’ve forgiven myself.
 Who said you can’t experience a country’s culture in the local Maccy’s?